227-0696-00L Predictive Control of Power Electronics Systems

 - Understanding of optimized pulse patterns and techniques to achieve fast closed-loop control.

-- Optimization techniques to solve the mixed-integer and quadratic programs underlying MPC.
+- Knowledge of and experience in optimization techniques to solve the underlying mixed-integer and quadratic programs.

 - Direct MPC with reference tracking (finite control set MPC).
 Derivation of mathematical models of three-phase power electronics systems, formulation of the control problem, techniques to solve the one-step and the multi-step horizon problems using branch and bound techniques.

 - MPC with optimized pulse patterns (OPPs).
-Computation of OPPs offline, formulation of fast closed-loop controllers and methods to solve the underlying quadratic programming problem.
+Computation of OPPs, formulation of fast closed-loop controllers and methods to solve the underlying quadratic programming problem.

-- MPC with pulse width modulation (PWM).
-Review of deadbeat control methods.
-Formulation of the MPC problem, imposition of hard and soft constraints, techniques to solve the quadratic program in real time and application to modular multi-level converters.
+- Indirect MPC with pulse width modulation (PWM).
+Formulation of the MPC problem, imposition of hard and soft constraints, techniques to solve the quadratic program in real time and application to modular multilevel converters.

 - Summary of recent research results and activities.

 - Matlab / Simulink exercises to enhance the understanding of the control concepts.

 |Skript||The lecture is based on the recent book "Model Predictive Control of High Power Converters and Industrial Drives" by T. Geyer.
 Additional notes and related literature will be distributed in the class.|